-Be ready to undergo 'trial by ordeal ' as it takes 4-6 months for a business investment visa application to be finalised.
+Be ready to undergo 'trial by ordeal ' as it takes 4-6 months (4-6 weeks for an existing resident) for a business investment visa application to be finalised.
 The HKID will very likely to and fro with you by correspondence all throughout this time (and you may get an occasional telephone call too).
 Be aware of specific requests for further information as these will shed light on the areas of weakness which the HKID believe are present in your application and actually afford a great opportunity to address them forthrightly and bring to their attention other positive developments which have occurred in the time since your paperwork was first submitted.
 Once approved, you will be notified, typically by letter, and invited down to Immigration Tower to complete the business investment visa approval formalities.

 If your case is denied, you can elect to start the appeal process with a formal request for Reconsideration.
-If you are a visitor seeking to change your status, the HKID will usually afford you an extension to your current period of stay during the Reconsideration process.
+If you are a visitor seeking to change your status, the HKID will not afford you an extension to your current period of stay during the Reconsideration process.
 See the section on Appeals.

-Bre-Submission Checklist Business Investment Visa Application form ID999A (applicant) and ID999B (sponsor).
+Fre-Submissi Checklist on Business Investment Visa Application form ID999A (applicant) and ID999B (sponsor).
 Recent photograph affixed to the form.
-111 Copy passport details page and current visa/period of stay if presently in Hong Kong.
+Copy passport details page and current visa/period of stay if presently in Hong Kong.
 Copy up-to-date CV.
 Photocopy of all graduation certificates/proof of academic qualifications.
 Copies of prior employment references and testimonials.
-Copy Letter of Engagement or Contract of Employment detailing information about the post, emolument and term. last - Copy Business Registration Certificate.
+Copy Letter of Engagement or Contract of Employment detailing information about the post, emolument and term.
+Copy Business Registration Certificate.
 Copy of latest audited financial report and/or management accounts (if available).
 Copy latest profits tax return to the Commissioner for Inland Revenue (if available).
-Copy of the most recent Annual Return filed with the Registrar of Companies (FORM AR1), along with Companies FORM D1 (Notification of First Secretary and Directors) and FORM D2 (Notification of Changes of Secretary and Directors) if applicable, and FORM SC1 (Return of Allotments).
-Company brochure (and/or "Company Profile "), sales publications, press articles and any similar promotional type materials, which verify the business type of the com- pany.
-General proofs of business - for example, trading documentation, shipping docu- C. State ments, invoices, contracts, agency and distribution agreements etc. Office tenancy agreement copy (if any) N. S. If there is a substantial overseas parent company the following documents could also be submitted to assist in the credibility establishment process: Certificate of Incorpo- ration of the parent company, its audited financial statement and the parent com- pany profile or brochure (which will often suffice instead of Hong Kong corporate background information.) www.hongkongvisahandbook.com
+Copy of the most recent Annual Return filed with the Registrar of Companies (FORM NAR1) and FORM ND2A (Notification of Changes of Secretary and Directors) if applicable, and FORM NSC1 (Return of Allotments).
+Company brochure (and/or "Company Profile "), sales publications, press articles and any similar promotional type materials, which verify the business type of the compa- ny.
+General proofs of business - for example, trading documentation, shipping docu- ments, invoices, contracts, agency and distribution agreements etc. Office tenancy agreement copy (if any) If there is a substantial overseas parent company the following documents could also be submitted to assist in the credibility establishment process: Certificate of Incorporation of the parent company, its audited financial statement and the parent company profile or brochure (which will often suffice instead of Hong Kong corporate background information.)
+HONGKONG VIBA HANDSIDIK www.hongkongvisahandbook.com